soapbox-pub/rebased/CONFIGURATION.md

 * `dev.exs`: default additional configuration for `MIX_ENV=dev`
 * `prod.exs`: default additional configuration for `MIX_ENV=prod`

+Do not modify files in the list above.
-You can overload options in the following files:
+Instead, overload the settings by editing the following files:
 * `dev.secret.exs`: custom additional configuration for `MIX_ENV=dev`
 * `prod.secret.exs`: custom additional configuration for `MIX_ENV=prod`